Code-Institute-Submissions/webalyzer/README.md

 The desired features the app could contain includes the following features:

-- To be able to validate the standard `https://html.spec.whatwg.org` meta tags of a website.
+- To validate the standard `https://html.spec.whatwg.org` meta tags of a website.

-- To be able to scrape and validate all links of a webpage.
+- To scrape and validate all links of a webpage.

 - To validate the JavaScript of a webpage.

 - To validate a Python file.

-- To be able to add bulk URLs to validate/scrape.
+- To add bulk URLs to validate/scrape.

 <br>

 ### Strategy

-Asking myself, what's current need based on my current surounding.
+I was asking myself what's current needs based on my current surrounding.
 Web Developers!
-Questions comes to mind like; what could be used by web developers, that could potientially save time?
-What features could be desired?
-As a web developer saving time where possible is and will be always good, as time is limited.
+Questions come to mind: What could web developers use that could potentially save time?
+What features could be needed?
+As a web developer, saving time is always good, as time is limited.

-Nowadays developers need to check their code through multiple validators, going from one app or site to another.
-What about those who does not use VScode or other code editors with linting capability?
+Nowadays, developers need to check their code through multiple validators, going from one app or site to another.
+What about those who do not use VScode or other code editors with linting capability?
 That's where Webalyzer gets into the picture.

-Webalyzer, short for "website analyzer" based on real world website's like validator.nu  a HTML validator(a validator.w3.org clone) and jigsaw.w3.org a CSS validator.
-The app takes an input for a URL and displays the result to the user.
+Webalyzer, short for "website analyzer," is based on real-world websites like validator.nu HTML validator(a validator.w3.org clone), and jigsaw.w3.org, a CSS validator.
+The app takes input for a URL and displays the result to the user.

 <br>